Simbaxo/Sample-Portfolio/README.md

 # Sample Portfolio

-- Just a sample portfolio website
+- Just a sample portfolio website for Jane Doe.